These historical sites and national monuments are practically Disneyland for history buffs.

 Fort Siloso, Siloso Road, Singapore 099981

 The Arts House is currently an arts events place that hosts amazing exhibitions and concerts.
 But from 1965 to 1999, it housed the Parliament of Singapore.
 If you think the facade is beautiful, the interior is just as remarkable.
-Though it went through a few renovations over the years, the Victorian-style building is well known for The Chamber, where concerts, film screenings and art exhibitions are held.
+Though it went through a few renovations over the years, the Victorian-style building is well known for The Chamber.
+Concerts, film screenings and art exhibitions are often held within the space.

 The Arts House, 1 Old Parliament Lane, Singapore 179429

-Located right beside Old Hill Street Police Station, Central Fire Station is the oldest active fire station in Singapore.
-Visitors are welcome to tour the Civil Defence Heritage Gallery, which showcases old firefighting equipment and uniforms, major fire incidents in Singapore and latest firefighting and rescue technology developed by the Singapore Civil Defence Force.
+Located beside Old Hill Street Police Station, Central Fire Station is the oldest active fire station in Singapore.
+Visitors are welcome to tour the Civil Defence Heritage Gallery.
+It showcases old firefighting equipment and uniforms, major fire incidents in Singapore, and the latest firefighting and rescue technology developed by the Singapore Civil Defence Force.
 Keep an eye out for the 19th-century fire engine and the 30-metre lookout tower.

 Central Fire Station, 62 Hill Street, Singapore 179367